We spend on average over $350 billion on anti-aging products a year in the US. That’s 350,000,000,000!

 During this long resting period these cells can be weakened and damaged by toxins flowing through our body.
 Keeping these cells healthy and protected is not just important for your fertility, it’s also imperative for the health of your baby.

 If we were to ask our cells what they want for Christmas each year, their answer would always be the same; Adenosine Triphosphate (ATP)!
 They love this stuff!
-ATP is the battery power that we run on and is considered to be the energy engine of life as we know it.
+ATP is produced by our mitochondria.
+It is the battery power that we run on and is considered to be the energy engine of life as we know it.
 If you want happy cells you only need to remember these seven letters, M.O.R.E.
 A.T.P!

-One way to raise your ATP levels is to boost your intake of B vitamins.
-They are essential to the conversion of food energy into your cell’s energy (ATP).
-When I say essential, I mean this ain’t gonna happen without B vitamins so make sure you are getting them in the form of food and a quality supplement – especially if you have a genetic defect like COMT or MTHFR.
-I recommend Thorne Research Basic B Complex.
+Nutrients like the vitamins A, B complex, C and E, as well as CoQ10, magnesium, selenium and N-acetyl cysteine are essential to the conversion of food energy into your cell’s energy (ATP).
+When I say essential, I mean this ain’t gonna happen without them so make sure you are getting them in the form of food and/or quality supplements.

 Our cells need a constant supply of oxygen in order to function properly and remain healthy.
-Providing adequate oxygen to your cells is largely dependant on your nutrient intake.
-If you’re deficient in certain key nutrients then this can lead to premature cell death, inflammation and other serious health problems.
+Providing adequate oxygen to your cells is largely dependent on adequate blood flow.
+We spend a lot of time sitting these days and this kinda squishes our reproductive organs for long periods of time, reducing blood flow to the area.

-Another way to oxygenate your cells is to give your circulatory system a boost.
-Castor oil packs are a good way to get your blood flowing and they have the added benefit of detoxifying your lymphatic system at the same time.
-Here’s a post I wrote about Castor Oil Packs.
+- Castor oil packs are a good way to get blood flowing and they have many other benefits too.
+Here’s a post I wrote about Castor Oil Packs

-In addition to providing our cells with the energy and oxygen they need to flourish, we also need to give them defences against the harmful elements that they are constantly in contact with.
+In addition to providing our cells with the energy and oxygen they need to flourish, we also need to give them defenses against the harmful elements that they are constantly in contact with.

 In one study, women with premature ovarian failure who had failed to become pregnant using IVF were given antioxidants which resulted in a reduction of free radicals and a high percentage rate of pregnancy on their next IVF attempt .
 This is pretty major stuff people!